acenet-arc/vm-management/README.md

   `$ restic -r $RESTIC_BACKUP_URL forget --group-by tags --tag <tag-name> --keep-last 1`
   `$ restic -r $RESTIC_BACKUP_URL forget --group-by tags latest --prune --tag <tag-name>`

-Eestic by default, groups snapshots by host, which means that if snapshots come from different hosts the `--keep-last 1` will keep the last snapshot on each host.
+Restic by default groups snapshots by host, which means that if snapshots come from different hosts the `--keep-last 1` will keep the last snapshot on each host.
 The `--group-by tags` instead groups snapshots by tags so that the `--keep-last 1` keeps only one snapshot with that `<tag-name>` instead of one for each host.

 # Specific plays

 ## wp_setup.yml

+### setup/updating

+The same `wp_setup.yml` playbook both updates and sets up sites as needed based on the settings in the inventory file.
+It can also restore sites from existing backups on different hosts.
+Port numbers and urls need to be considered when restoring sites on different hosts.

+  `$ ansible-playbook -i ./inventory.yml -l wp_hosts ./playbooks/wp_setup.yml`

 ### Adding a new site to a host
 The `port` number must be unique from other site `port` values on that host VM.